moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 ### Customer Focused Questions

-Q: When is my GitLab subscription due for renewal?
+Q: When is my GitLab subscription going to renew?

 A: Sign in to the [Customers Portal](https://customers.gitlab.com/customers/sign_in) to see the renewal or expiry date.